corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 But this is intended to be a step-by-step guide.
 Please let us know in the comments if we've glossed over anything, and we'll add some more detail or explanatory notes.

-> ### A note for non-C# dotnet developers
+> ### A note for non-C# .NET developers
-> If you aren't a C# dotnet developer...
+> If you aren't a C# .NET developer...
 I guess you're used to translating from C# examples to F# or VB.
 Sorry, this is another one of those articles.
 >
-> While it's also true that the code generator emits C# code, you can compile it into a dotnet library for use with your preferred language.
+> While it's also true that the code generator emits C# code, you can compile it into a .NET library for use with your preferred language.
 The actual generation is templated and extensible, so if you were tempted, you could emit code in the language of your choice.
 The translation would not be trivial, but *PRs are Love*.
 >
 > F# would be particularly well suited to an idiomatic implementation!